TERC: A Transfer Entropy Redundancy Criterion for State Variable Selection in Reinforcement Learning: Approach

 \section{Approach}

-In this section, we will present the design of TERC, first presenting a na\"{i}ve solution and then discussing key aspects of the problem, namely perfect conditional redundancy and synergy.
+In this section, we will present the design of TERC, first discussing a na\"{i}ve solution and then examining key aspects of the problem, namely perfect conditional redundancy and synergy.